artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 Run the code in Ripes (you can simply copy the previous code in the editor) and answer the following questions.

-- Briefly explain what the code does.
+    a.
+Briefly explain what the code does.
-- Provide examples of the different addressing modes we explained in theory based on the instructions in the program (use examples of instructions, not pseudo-instructions).
+    b.
+Provide examples of the different addressing modes we explained in theory based on the instructions in the program (use examples of instructions, not pseudo-instructions).
-- What instruction does the pseudo-instruction ```li s1, n``` translate to?
+    c.
+What instruction does the pseudo-instruction ```li s1, n``` translate to?
-- What instruction does the pseudo-instruction ```mv s2, zero``` translate to?
+    d.
+What instruction does the pseudo-instruction ```mv s2, zero``` translate to?
-- To which machine instruction in hexadecimal does the pseudo-instruction ```mv s2, zero``` translate?
+    e.
+To which machine instruction in hexadecimal does the pseudo-instruction ```mv s2, zero``` translate?
 Considering the format of RISC-V instructions, explain which fields the machine instruction contains.
-- Identify in the memory viewer, one by one, the instructions that make up the for loop.
+    f.
+Identify in the memory viewer, one by one, the instructions that make up the for loop.
 Are they properly aligned?
-- Analyze in the memory viewer how the vector changes after each iteration.
+    g.
+Analyze in the memory viewer how the vector changes after each iteration.
-- Modify the code so that it subtracts 1 from the components whose stored value is odd and adds 1 to the components whose stored value is even.
+    h.
+Modify the code so that it subtracts 1 from the components whose stored value is odd and adds 1 to the components whose stored value is even.

 ## Exercise 2